kyma-project/community/concepts/eventing-code-guidelines.md

 	HaveNotEmptyHost(),
 	HaveNotEmptyAPIRule(),
 ))
-WithStatusReady(apiRuleNew) // <= WithStatusReady not used inside a function which is accepting a functional option as input (e.g. `APIRuleOption`)
+WithStatusReady(apiRuleNew) // <= WithStatusReady not used inside a function that accepts a functional option as input (for example, `APIRuleOption`)
 ```

 </details>